Police: Man Detained During Pre-Dawn Federal Raid Killed In Officer-Involved Shooting After Grabbing Gun

 According to a senior law enforcement source familiar with the investigation, the man was uncuffed and placed on a couch in the living room to be examined by the paramedics.
 Unknown to the officers, there was a gun apparently hidden between the couch cushions.
 The man allegedly grabbed the gun and a Miami-Dade police officer shot him.

 “Thankfully, none of the officers were hurt and none of the agents were hurt,” stated Zabaleta.
-“And of course, the firefighters that were also nearby did not receive any injuries.”READ MORE: Florida Law Enforcement Recruitment Bill Goes To DeSantis
+“And of course, the firefighters that were also nearby did not receive any injuries.”READ MORE: How To Help The People Of Ukraine

+Steadman Stahl, the president of the South Florida PBA, told CBS4’s Peter D’Oench, “This man left the officers no choice but to discharge his gun and unfortunately the subject is no longer with us.
+It just goes to reinforce the fact that you don’t know what is facing you when you get behind a door.
+Why anyone would try to shoot at police is beyond me.
+I will never understand that.
+Here they were serving a lawful police warrant and the subject chose not to surrender.”

+D’Oench also spoke with the daughter of the 53-year-old man who was shot.
+She said his name was Hector.
+The daughter, who said her name was Jessica, shed tears as she said, “My father meant everything to us.
+He was a great man.
+He was a great man.
+He had a heart of gold.
+I don’t believe what they have told me.
+I just want questions answered.”

-A CBS4 News crew witnessed Miami-Dade Fire Rescue personnel running for cover as shots were fired.
+A CBS News Miami crew witnessed Miami-Dade Fire Rescue personnel running for cover as shots were fired.

 Zabaleta also confirmed the subject was a “wanted individual.”